Pixplicity/beginners-workshop/README.md

 #Android Workshop for Beginners

-Thanks for signing up for the Android Workshop for Beginners workshop!
+Thanks for signing up for the Android Beginners workshop!

-This page is heads-up what the workshop is all about and to lay out the prerequisites to setup your Android development environment.
+This page is an introduction what the workshop is all about and lays out the prerequisites to setup your Android development environment.

 ## What you _will_ learn in this workshop